taaaf11/Ta-Do/README.md

 ## Versioning info
-The following versioning scheme is used:
+The following versioning scheme is used:<br>
 `[major].[bugfix].[minor]`

 ## Issues